timbru31/SilkSpawners/README.md

 # Prevent that a spawner is changed via eggs in other territories.
 Supported are Factions, Faction3 and FactionsUUID
 factionsSupport: false

+# If the inventory of a player is full, drop spawners/eggs from /ss give on the ground
+spillSpawnersFromCommands: false

 # Puts more information out on startup and interactions, such as block placement and breaking
 verboseMode: false